RetroTournaments/nesceptor/README.md

 For example the [RP2350 datasheet](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf) indicates a maximum 3.63V supply voltage (`IOVDD`) and `IOVDD + 0.3` as maximum input voltage.
 The NES signals must be translated to not damage the microcontrollers.

-Some considerations

-- There are 25 channels to translate which is annoyingly _one more_ than 24 (a nice multiple of both 6 and 8), but it is what it is.
-- The level translators must act as high impedence when unpowered, so that the console operates as normal when the mod is not plugged in.
-- The level translators must not be used to change or interact with the console whatsoever.
+The level translators must not be used to change or interact with the console whatsoever.
-  Preferably unidirectional.
+They are preferably unidirectional.
 This is imperative to maintain the legitimacy of the speedrunning and should be easily verified by third parties.

-### Why the SN74LXC8T245, TXU0104, and TXU0101?

-These level shifters were chosen because of their availability, cost, and adherence to the requirements above.
-Also due to familiarity with their characteristics.

-Additionally, they will be powered (`VCCA`) by the Nintendo entertainment system itself.
-This is to ensure threshold levels since the USB 5V could be anywhere between 4.8 ~ 5.2V.

 ### Why the RP2350?